Building the memory layer for AI agents.

 AI agents forget.
 That's a solvable problem.

 Context windows truncate.
 In-memory buffers vanish on restart.
-Vector databases require weeks of configuration and break at scale.
-The result: every conversation feels like the first one, and users get frustrated repeating themselves.
+Vector databases take weeks to configure and fall over at scale.
+So every conversation feels like the first one, and people get tired of repeating themselves.

 3-tier cognitive memory

-Short-term, medium-term, long-term.
-Memories promote and decay based on usage — modeled after how human memory actually works.
+Short-term, medium-term, and long-term.
+Memories get promoted or decay based on how they're used, modeled after how human recall works rather than a flat vector store.

 5-layer hybrid search